multipaths/DiffuPath/README.rst

 DiffuPath |build| |docs| |coverage|
 ===================================

-DiffuPath offers a bioinformatic tool foor pathway enrichment, wrapping the generalizable Python implementation  `DiffuPy <https://github.com/multipaths/DiffuPy/>`_ of the null diffusion algorithm for metabolomics data described by [1]_ and applying it simultaneously over the three databases (KEGG, Reactome and WikiPathways) integrated network retrieved from `PathMe <https://github.com/PathwayMerger/PathMe/>`_ [2]_ pathway compilation.
+DiffuPath is an analytic tool for biological networks that connects the generic label propagation algorithms from  `DiffuPy <https://github.com/multipaths/DiffuPy/>`_ to biological networks encoded in Biological Expression Language (BEL).
+For example, in the application scenario presented in the paper, we use three pathway databases (i.e., KEGG, Reactome and WikiPathways) and their integrated network retrieved from `PathMe <https://github.com/PathwayMerger/PathMe/>`_ [1]_ to analyze three multi-omics datasets.
+However, other biological networks can be imported from the Bio2BEL ecosystem [2]_.

 Installation
 ------------